-An appellate panel typically reviews and decides upon claimed errors of law by the trial court.
+An appellate panel of judges reviews and decides upon claimed errors of law by the trial court.
 The appellate panel consists of three judges chosen randomly from a pool of available appellate judges in the district court.

 What is involved in the appeal process?

 Generally, the parties submit briefs on the merits for review by the appellate court.
 A party may request oral argument or the appellate court may require oral argument.
 After submission of the parties' respective briefs, and following oral argument if had, the appellate court then decides on the merits appealed.

 How long does it take to obtain a decision on appeal?

-It typically takes an appellate court five months to a year before it renders a decision.
+It typically takes an appellate court six months to a year before it renders a decision.
 If the appellate court is reversing the trial court based on an error at the trial level, the appellate court will issue a written opinion explaining its decision.
 If the appellate court affirms the trial court it may choose not to issue a written opinion.